maziac/z80dismblr/Readme.md

 ### Opcode Extensions

 It is possible to tweak some opcodes a little bit.
-I.e. it is possible to instruct z80dismblr to treat the data following the opcode in a special way and add it to the disassembly text of the preceeding opcode.
+I.e. it is possible to instruct z80dismblr to treat the data following the opcode in a special way and add it to the disassembly text of the preceding opcode.

 E.g. consider the following assembler listing